Age 11 - adult, sixth grade and up developmental information (formal operational)

 Chris is left of Sam and Sam is left of Ben, Where is Chris in relationship to Ben?

 Formal operational can solve this problem in this form.
 Concrete operational can not.
-Can if they create the relationship concretely.
+Can if they create the relationship concretely, draw and label pictures.

 Young adolescents with formal operations can reason about hypothetical problems that are believed to be false and still come to logical conclusions that can be inferred from the hypotheses.